+The experiment and its explanation within the diffusion thermopower model have a number of interesting consequences.
+Because of the non-monotonic $a_U(U_{\textrm{g}1},U_{\textrm{g}2})$ dependence, the rectification is not ''transitive'', i.e. $a_U(U_{A},U_{B}) + a_U(U_{B},U_{C}) \neq a_U(U_{A},U_{C})$.
+Therefore, in samples with multiple stripes, the rectification can be cascaded to improve the output voltage.
+If such a sample is periodic, e.g. with 3 sets of stripes $...ABCABCABC...$, it would constitute a ratchet-type potential (see e.g. Olbrich \textit{et al.}\cite{Olbrich2011} and references therein), where an agitation along the stripes would induce a current/voltage \emph{perpendicular} to the driving signal.
+Our present setup with a carrier density profile $ABCA$ (voltage probe - first stripe - second stripe - voltage probe, see also \ref{fig1}(b)) constitutes the smallest unit of such a transverse ratchet.

+Going back to the introductory remarks, our work also bridges the two concepts for rectification, i.e. change of material vs. non-centrosymmetric guidance of electrons.
+The two parallel stripes can be considered as two different (but tunable!) materials, which have been interfaced to induce rectification that does not rely on ballistic effects but rather on diffusion thermopower.
+Nevertheless, we do observe finite size effects.
+This is a feature that necessarily appears in ballistic rectifiers as well, although with a different characteristic length.
+While the width of our sample is much larger than the elastic mean free path (the characteristic length for ballistic transport), it is smaller than the energy diffusion length $l$.
+This leads to a strong reduction of the temperature difference (see Fig.~\ref{fig7}) and, therefore, the rectification efficiency.

-In conclusion, we have demonstrated tunable ballistic rectification in a density-modulated two-dimensional-system.
-The polarity and value of the rectified transverse voltage depend on the direction and magnitude of the density gradient of the charge carrier density inside the 2DEG.
-The results are partially in agreement with a simulation based on a classical billiard model.
-While the experiment results show a quadratic dependence of the transverse voltage on the source-drain voltage, the results from the simulation give a behavior, which resembles a modulus function.
-The calculated data reproduces the correct output polarity of the transverse voltage, the qualitative dependence of transverse voltage on the gate voltage and the observation that the transverse voltage increases with increasing mobility.
+In conclusion, we have demonstrated tunable rectification in a density-modulated two-dimensional-system.
+The polarity and value of the rectified transverse voltage depend on the direction and magnitude of the density modulation of the carrier densities inside the electron channel.
+We show that the observed data is in good qualitative and quantitative agreement with a diffusion thermopower model.
+Our findings have a number of consequences for the understanding of so-called ballistic rectifiers and related structures.

-\acknowledgments We thank Alik Chaplik and Dietrich Wolf for very fruitful discussions and acknowledge financial support from the SFB 616.
+{\it Acknowledgements.} -- We acknowledge stimulating discussions with Daniel Urban and financial support from DFG via SPP 1285.